Skip to content

 }

-The Attacker contract records Checkpoint events, illustrating that the balances visible to the BankConsumer contract are outdated.
-When the system is set up in Remix, and the attack function is executed, the following events are logged by the Attacker contract:
+The Attacker contract records Checkpoint events showing that the balances visible to BankConsumer are outdated.
+Setting the system up in Remix and executing attack logs the following events:

 1